 Project management can be defined as the activities of planning, organizing, securing, monitoring, and managing the resources and work required to achieve specific project goals effectively and efficiently.
 In short, it is the application of knowledge, skills, tools, and techniques to project activities to meet project requirements.

-The project management approach used should always be adapted to the needs of the project.
+The project management approach used should always be adapted to the project's needs.
 Project management takes place with the necessary implementation and integration of the project management processes defined for the project.
 It enables organizations to carry out projects effectively and efficiently.

 Overview of agile vs classic project management